ENabling VISion And Growing Expectations

 Parenting typically-developing children is a tough task; parenting children with developmental disabilities takes an additional toll on parents’ physical and mental health and wellbeing.
 Contemporary 21st century ideas about health and disability are changing the way we think, act, and talk about childhood disability.
 These ideas have been ‘packaged’ into a program of 5 interactive workshops for parents whose children have recently been diagnosed with a neurodevelopmental condition.

-This program, called ENVISAGE: ENabling VISion And Growing Expectations, is a series of online workshops developed in partnership by parents, clinicians and researchers across Canada and Australia.
+This program, called ENVISAGE: ENabling VISions And Growing Expectations, is a series of online workshops developed in partnership by parents, clinicians and researchers across Canada and Australia.
 ENVISAGE aims to improve parents’ well-being and help them feel more competent, confident and empowered.

 How can I get involved?